 See our Key Facts for a summary of the main stats and information.

 Download our publications about these statistics:

 - All cancers combined Key Facts (September 2014)

-- Cancer Statistics report: Mortality UK (update coming Autumn 2014)
+- Cancer Statistics report: Mortality in the UK (September 2014)

 - Cancer Statistics report: Cancer incidence and mortality in the UK for the 10 most common cancers (September 2014)